tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 🏞️ Episode 4 slider

 #### Introduction
-Hi everyone and welcome to the fourth lesson.
+Hi everyone and welcome to the fourth episode.
 After understanding the basics, let's explore the core concepts behind the reason why NextJS is truly a powerful framework.

 🏞️ Introduction slider

 By the end of this lesson, you will have learned:
 - How Static Site Generation (SSG) works behind the scenes
+	- SSG without data
 	- SSG with data
-	- SSG without data
 - How to import external data using `getStaticProps`

 #### Pre-rendering